By the time you finish this article, you’ll be done with writer’s block forever.

 When observation doesn’t work, I find new ideas in conversation.

-Like a river in high-spring, conversation always flows in surprising directions.
+Like a river in high-spring, conversations always flow in surprising directions.
 Its casual, call-and-response nature is fuel for fresh ideas.
 Speaking with smart people is a guaranteed way to unlock creative inspiration, and when the conversation is over, I write new ideas down.

 Sometimes, I record my conversations.
 I use an app called Otter to transcribe them.
 For example, I record and transcribe every conversation with my friend Nik Sharma.
 Using only the raw material from those conversations, Nik and I write multiple articles per year.
 Crucially, we never sit down to write.
 We originate ideas by laughing about cultural trends and dreaming up bizarre ideas.
 Once our conversations are over, we read our transcripts, bold the best parts, and use those bolded sections as the foundation for our articles.

-My best ideas grow with community, not isolation.
+My best ideas grow in conversation, not isolation.
 This system for capturing ideas lets me spend more time with people I love and less time in the agony of isolated creativity.

 Even as a writer, my goal is to write as little as possible.
 I want all my writing to happen away from the screen.
 The less I write, the better my ideas.
 Books, conversations, and surprising experiences are the genesis of most great ideas.
 I want perfect alignment between the activities required to write at a high-level and those required to live a meaningful life.
 The more time I can spend with friends and family, the better.